besjamin/WDS/README.md

-How to configure WDS to enable both boot images to boot successfully
+How to configure WDS to enable both MDT and SCCM to boot successfully in PXE.

 	Pre-requisites: